Jan Smuts: Psychology

-Adler later wrote a letter, dated 31 January 1931, where he stated that he recommended Smuts’ book to his students and followers.
+Adler later wrote a letter, dated 31 January 1931, where he stated that he recommended Smuts's book to his students and followers.
 He referred to it as "the best preparation for the science of Individual Psychology".
 After Smuts gave permission for the translation and publication of his book in Germany, it was translated by H. Minkowski and eventually published in 1938.
 During the Second World War, the books were destroyed after the Nazi government had removed it from circulation.
 Adler and Smuts, however, continued their correspondence.
-In one of Adler’s letters dated 14 June 1931, he invited Smuts to be one of three judges of the best book on the history of wholeness with a reference to Individual Psychology.
+In one of Adler's letters dated 14 June 1931, he invited Smuts to be one of three judges of the best book on the history of wholeness with a reference to Individual Psychology.

 The Boer War

 On 11 October 1899 the Boer republics declared war and launched an offensive into the British-held Natal and Cape Colony areas, beginning the Second Boer War of 1899–1902.
 In the early stages of the conflict, Smuts served as Paul Kruger's eyes and ears in Pretoria, handling propaganda, logistics, communication with generals and diplomats, and anything else that was required.
 In the second phase of the war, from mid-1900, Smuts served under Koos de la Rey, who commanded 500 commandos in the Western Transvaal.
 Smuts excelled at hit-and-run warfare, and the unit evaded and harassed a British army forty times its size.
 President Paul Kruger and the deputation in Europe thought that there was good hope for their cause in the Cape Colony.
 They decided to send General de la Rey there to assume supreme command, but then decided to act more cautiously when they realised that General de la Rey could hardly be spared in the Western Transvaal.
 Consequently, Smuts was left with a small force of 300 men, while another 100 men followed him.
 By January 1902 the British scorched-earth policy left little grazing land.
-One hundred of the cavalry that had joined Smuts were therefore too weak to continue and so Smuts had to leave these men with General Kritzinger.
+One hundred of the cavalry that had joined Smuts were therefore too weak to continue and so Smuts had to leave these men with General Pieter Hendrik Kritzinger.
 Intelligence indicated that at this time Smuts had about 3,000 men.